-NEW HAVEN- Nelson Pinos- New Haven father of three- has been living inside First and Summerfield Church for 500 days after seeking sanctuary in November 2017.
+NEW HAVEN- Nelson Pinos, a New Haven father of three, has been living inside First and Summerfield Church for 500 days after seeking sanctuary in November 2017.
 Pinos, originally from Ecuador, has been living in the United States since 1992.

 The church hosted a photo exhibit Saturday to showcase Pinos’ journey living in the church and the endless action the New Haven community has taken to try to unite him with his family.

 Pinos said the past year and a half has been hard but the most difficult part is being separated from his family.

 “It has been very hard, but fortunately we our family is super strong,” said Pinos.
 “There has been moments that I was super sad because I couldn’t get my kids schools for special events or even simply walk to the park.”
 Pinos said.

 The room was filled as residents were able to see Pinos’ journey over the past two years through powerful photos.

 Pinos is among the 41 immigrants across the country who have moved in to a church for sanctuary to fight a deportation order.

 This event surrounding sanctuary awareness comes one day after President Donald Trump claimed his administration is considering placing illegal immigrants in sanctuary cities- tweeting: